 These are specialists, highly-trained professionals who must be held to a rigorous standard of care.
 Anesthesia is dangerous, and even slight mistakes in dosage or administration can lead to tragic results:

 When healthcare professionals deviate from existing standards of care, violating well-established guidelines in the medical community, they can be held accountable in a medical malpractice lawsuit.
-Our New York City anesthesia error malpractice lawyers help guide victims through the process of filing these lawsuits.
+Our New York City medical malpractice lawyers help guide victims through the process of filing these lawsuits.

 Anesthesia is how trained medical professionals manage the amount of pain patients experience during surgical procedures.
 The purpose of anesthesia, and thus of an anesthesiologist, is to ensure that patients don’t feel the pain and discomfort that surgical operations would otherwise cause.